- Military Basics

 Tax forgiveness is not automatic.
-But if you meet the criteria, submit a claim for credit or refund.
+If you meet the criteria, submit a claim for credit or refund.
 You must submit the claim within a certain timeframe.
-You also will need to attach proof of death, a statement that the individual was a U.S. employee on the date of the injury and on the date of death, and confirmation that the service member died because of military or terrorist activity.
+You also will need to attach proof of death, a statement that the individual was a U.S. employee on the date of the injury and on the date of death, and confirmation the service member died because of military or terrorist activity.

 Understanding inheritance tax issues

 When you inherit money or assets, take steps to navigate complicated tax rules and protect yourself and your inheritance.